 Even though synthetically filled comforters are better suited for people with allergies, they are not ideal for people who want a light comforter to sleep under.
 Regular comforters tend to be heavy and offer limited breathability so are not recommended for people who tend to sleep warm at night.

-You might want to check: The Most Amazing Down Comforter Ideas in Grey
+You may want to read: The Most Amazing Down Comforter Ideas in Grey

 Whether you decide to go for a down comforter or a regular comforter is not only a matter of preference but may also be a matter of means.
 For instance, if you only have a limited budget to spend on the comforter, then a regular comforter would be your best option but if you’re willing to spend more for longevity and durability then you should go the down comforter away.
 Naturally, anyone with allergies restricts their choice to alternative fillings while others looking for a lighter and fluffier comforter would go the down way.